Lumbar Epidural Cortisone Injections

 An epidural injection places the cortisone in the space around the spinal nerves (epidural space).
 Once injected, the cortisone is slowly released into the surrounding tissues and decreases inflammation, swelling and pain.
 The cortisone does not cure the underlying cause of your pain.
-The goals of the injection are to decrease your pain to a tolerable level and to allow you to participate in rehabilitation and therapy while natural healing occurs.
-If you don’t notice an effect right away following the injection, don’t become discouraged.
+The goals of the injection are to decrease pain to a tolerable level and to allow you to participate in rehabilitation and therapy while natural healing occurs.
 It commonly takes 7-10 days for the cortisone to be fully effective.
 One injection may produce a dramatic relief of symptoms.
 Sometimes a second or third injection is required in order to obtain the maximum benefit.
 More than four injections in a year are not recommended.

 The injection is performed as an outpatient.
-You will need to arrive 15 minutes early unless notified otherwise.
-A nurse will greet you and answer any last-minute questions.
 The injection takes about 15 minutes to perform.
 You will be either on your stomach or on your side.
 Your back will then be washed with iodine.
 Then the skin at the injection site is numbed with local anesthetic.
 A needle is then inserted into the epidural space.
 The position of the needle is checked using a special X-Ray machine, and by injecting a contrast agent into the epidural space.
 Once the needle is correctly positioned the cortisone is injected.
 Most patients experience very little pain either during or after the injection.
 After the injection you will be gradually mobilized up to standing and walking.
 The nurse will review discharge instructions with you.
 A friend or relative should be with you or available to bring you home.

 RISKS AND SIDE EFFECTS

 Epidural cortisone injections are very safe and usually have no side effects.
 There are, however, certain potential risks with which you should be familiar.
 Some patients experience a mild ache in their back several hours after the procedure when the local anesthetic has worn off.
 This usually resolves rapidly and can be treated with an ice pack for 15 – 20 minutes and/or Tylenol.
 Allergic reaction to either cortisone, contrast agent (iodine), or local anesthetic (xylocaine) is very rare.
 If you think you may be allergic to any of these medications, you must notify your doctor.
-The most common side effect following the injection is a small drop in your blood pressure if you sit up too soon after the injection.
-This passes in a few minutes.
+Patients occasionally experience slight lightheadedness after the procedure.
 Less common side effects include transient headache, nausea, facial flushing, insomnia, and low-grade fever.

 Complications from placement of the needle are rare.
 A small leak of spinal fluid can occur as the needle is placed into the epidural space.
 Usually, the leak stops spontaneously and does not cause any problems.
 It can, on occasion, cause a headache which worsens when you sit up.
 Most often this can be treated at home with bed rest and fluids.
-On rare occasions more prolonged rest in the hospital or a procedure to stop the fluid leak is needed.
+On rare occasions a procedure to stop the fluid leak is needed.
 Infection, bleeding, and nerve damage have been reported but are very, very, rare.